uunicorn/rotax-dcdi/test.md

 #### Incomplete charge cycle

+In order to boost the charging voltage, the module shortens about the first half of the positive half-period of the wave to the ground.
+When the current reaches it's maximum, module releases all stored in the coil energy into the capacitor.
+It works like a boost converter with the stator coil acting as an inductor.

 ![Incomplete charge cycle](assets/charge-coil/loaded/loaded-incomplete-charge.png)

 #### Finished charge cycle

+Charging voltage is limited by a threshold (~200v).
+When it is reached, the coil is again shortened to the ground to prevent capacitor overcharge.

 ![Finished charge cycle](assets/charge-coil/loaded/loaded-complete-charge.png)

 #### Zoom out view of a couple of cycles

+On this image it is quite easy to see incomplete charge cycles (threshold not reached) and it is even possible to guess when capacitor was discharged and the spark generated.

 ![zoom out](assets/charge-coil/loaded/loaded-zoom-out.png)